updated 18 June 2026

 Fig 1.
 The main 2CRU erosion gullies are located southwest of Stage 3.

 Fig 2.
 Four erosion gullies on the south-western side – excerpt from 2018 DHA Masterplan plus sedimentation note.
-The oval is the location of the proposed detention basin.
+The oval is at the approx location of the proposed detention basin.

 Fig 3.
 The largest erosion gully southwest of Stage 3.

-PA 2026/0187 – DHA planning application for fixing erosion problems at 2CRU
+DHA’s planning application PA 2026/0187 for fixing erosion problems at 2CRU

 DHA have lodged a planning application PA 2026/0187, hereafter called Application.
 For details refer: https://www.ntlis.nt.gov.au/planning-notices-online/notices#/index